amshuman-kr/kannadada-bhakti/content/Provenance of Pronouns/Provenance of Pronouns.md

 the Proto-Dravidian third-person distal demonstrative pronominal form `attu` as the base for the ablative suffix because it has the appropriate distal directional semantics.
 But having realised that this doesn't achive the required ablative semantics fully, they seem to have resorted to appending the very same
-`iṁ` suffix (which they had decided was not the ablative suffix) to finally declare that the required ablative semantics is achieved.
+`iṁ` suffix (which they had decided was not the ablative suffix) before finally declaring that the required ablative semantics is achieved.
-The key reason for this futile exercise seems to be the confusion that `iṁ`/`iṁda` suffixes are exclusively instrumental and do not have the directional semantics required for the ablative case.
+The key reason for this futile exercise seems to be the confusion that `iṁ`/`iṁda` suffixes are exclusively instrumental and do not have the directional/separational semantics required for the ablative case.
-As already shown above, `iṁ`/`iṁda` not only have the proximal demonstrative/directional semantics, but also, when such a proximal demonstrative/directional suffix is appended to any word fragment, it suggests a physical or metaphorical proximal direction (and hence, separation) from the semantics of the preceding word fragment, which is all that is required for the ablative case.
+As already shown above, `iṁ`/`iṁda` not only have the proximal demonstrative/directional semantics, but also, when appended as a suffix to any word fragment, they suggest a physical or metaphorical proximal direction (and hence, separation) from the semantics of the preceding word fragment, which is all that is required for the ablative case.
-So, *even though `iṁ`/`iṁda`, have proximal demonstrative pronominal semantics when seen as independent words, add ablative semantics when used as suffixes.*
+So, *even though `iṁ`/`iṁda`, have proximal demonstrative pronominal semantics when seen as independent words, impart ablative semantics when used as suffixes.*
 Not noticing this subtlety seems to be at the heart of the confusion that `iṁ`/`iṁda` are not ablative suffixes.
 Even if the `attaṇiṁ` form was constructed to escape from the trap caused by this confusion, that construction too ended up having to use the very same `iṁ`, which was discarded in the first place as not being an ablative suffix, suffixed to `attu`,